 One of the most common causes of lower back pain is disc desiccation and degenerative disc disease.

-Most individuals discover that when they see their doctor for their discomfort, they have this disease.
-First the doctor can take a history and conduct a physical examination.
+When most people go to their doctor for pain, they find out they have this disease.
+First, the doctor can take a history and conduct a physical examination.

 - when it started